Logius-standaarden/BOMOS-Fundament/ch04_Het_Beheer_en_Ontwikkelmodel_EN.md

 **3. Implementation / growth of the standard**

 During this phase, users deliberately opt to implement the standard.
 The management also takes account of the fact that not all users have a thorough knowledge of the standard.
 In this phase, management also means supporting and informing the users.
 Management terms such as 'early majority' apply to this phase.
 Your activities are focused on more professional adoption and professionalisation of the open management processes so that the upscaling of use by all parties remains in sync and the processes remain transparent.
-Registrations of users/customers/experts, etc. become increasingly important.
+Registrations of users/customers/experts, etcetera. become increasingly important.

 Organic adoption refers to a situation in which various (individual) parties decide to apply a standard.
 This phase will be hallmarked by numerous changes.
 The management structure becomes more important, as is adoption of the standard by the early adopters.
 All activities should be focused on these aspects.